Insomnia and Acupuncture

-Try and meet the problem half way by slowing down a bit when you are awake.
-You know that feeling when your super busy and you can feel yourself getting faster and faster – that’s Yin deficiency and that is the moment you really need to stop and slow down.
-It is the hardest thing to do but it is that adrenalised, over excitement that is keeping you awake at night.
+Try and meet the problem halfway by slowing down a bit when you are awake.
+You know that feeling when you are super busy, and you can feel yourself getting faster and faster – that’s Yin deficiency and that is the moment you really need to stop and slow down.
+It is the hardest thing to do, but it is that adrenalised, over excitement that is keeping you awake at night.
 Learning to notice it as it is happening and making the effort to stop is the single biggest change you can make.

 Blood building foods include: